How was the connectivity studies programme developed?

 How are you engaging with people on the studies?

-A public call for evidence is being held throughout June 2021.
-The call for evidence is open to residents and organisations to tell us what they think are the most important issues and opportunities along each corridor.
-This information will be used to shape the development of the connectivity studies, and ultimately, its recommendations.
+A public call for evidence was held throughout June 2021 for the first two studies: Oxford-Milton Keynes; and Peterborough-Northampton-Oxford.
+The call for evidence was open to residents and organisations to tell us what they think are the most important issues and opportunities along each corridor.
+The information will be used to shape the development of the connectivity studies, and ultimately, its recommendations.

 What will happen to my response to the call for evidence?